 - Be mindful of pickpockets when you are in crowded areas.

 - Carrying an international credit card is recommended instead of carrying large sums of cash around.

-- Let someone know where you are going at all times, especially if travelling alone or with your family.
+- Let someone know where you are going at all times, especially if traveling alone or with your family.

-- Have emergency contact numbers saved on your mobile phone before travelling to Mombasa, and quickly dial for help during an emergency.
+- Have emergency contact numbers saved on your mobile phone before traveling to Mombasa, and quickly dial for help during an emergency.